 Jan 12, 2012 -

 Thanks so much for your reply, Jennifer!
 Yes, both coconut and almond flours are permitted…just no starches (baking powder, arrowroot starch, etc.).
-I found your site through The Nourishing Gourmet (your pumpkin streusel pie recipe caught my eye but I must’ve skimmed the article a little too quickly and didn’t realize the recipe was yours –oops!
+I found your site through The Nourishing Gourmet (your pumpkin streusel pie recipe caught my eye but I must’ve skimmed the article a little too quickly and didn’t realize the recipe was yours –oops! ;-).
+I’m really excited to know that I can adapt some of your yummy recipes to work for me while on SCD!

 Thanks again!